-The true effect of the thickness of a coating layer (plating or painting) on fastener is much larger than most people think.
+The true dimensional effect of the thickness of a coating layer (plating or painting) on a fastener is much larger than most people think.

-Will they still fit if a 5 micron zinc plaing is put on both of them?
+If a bolt and nut fit nicely before being coated/plated, will they still fit well if a 5-micron zinc layer is put on both of them?

 |Grade 6 Tolerance||Fundamental Deviation|